darkain/pudl/README.md

-The [test](https://github.com/darkain/pudl/tree/master/test) folder contains a series of examples of PUDL function calls and their resulting SQL query string.
+The [test](https://github.com/darkain/pudl/tree/master/test) folder contains a series of examples of PUDL function calls and their resulting SQL query strings.
 This is a good place to get an idea of what the PUDL library is designed for beyond what is documented on this page.